Preliminary Election Slate for November 5, 2024

 Dear Friends,

 Each election I prepare a slate card for my friends so we can debate how to vote here in San Francisco (and beyond).
-Here’s what I have so far, based on the preliminary voter information guide for the California state propositions on the ballot for November 5, 2024, that I received in the mail, as well as various organizational endorsements, and various discussion with local activists… I’d love your input!
+Here’s what I have based on various organizational endorsements and various discussion with local activists… I’d love your input!
+(Thanks especially to Ben.)

 In solidarity,